featured image

 memory: 8G

-💡 Pro-Tip: Once pasted into the Web Editor, hit Deploy the stack.
-Portainer communicates directly with the TrueNAS Docker daemon, pulls the images, creates the milvus-net bridge, and spins up the containers in the exact dependency order specified.
+Once you hit Deploy the stack, Portainer sends the Compose YAML to the Docker daemon, which pulls images, creates the milvus-net bridge, and starts containers in the dependency order you specified.

 We respect your privacy.